MartinThoma/MartinThoma.github.io/_posts/2014-12-30-why-i-prefer-linux-over-windows.md

 yourself.
 For every single piece of software!
 This is not so easy.
 How do you find a reliable source of Updates e.g. for Unreal Tournament 2004?

+## Terminal

+You can do everything with terminal.
+When the system is slowing down, I press
+<kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>F4</kbd>, log into the shell,
+call `top` and `kill` the process which slows my system down.

+And I really like [ZSH and Oh-My-ZSH](http://martin-thoma.com/working-terminal/).

+## Linux is gratis

+You don't have to pay for it.
+In comparison, Windows 7 costs now (31.12.2014) about 50 Euro on Amazon.
+Although it is already outdated.

+## Simple stuff

+There are some simple, little things which I like when I use Linux.
+I can't name them all, but some that come to my mind are:

+### LiveCD

+Isn't it great to have the possibility to use the OS from a CD / DVD only?
+This gives you the possibility to check if your system runs (or to diagnose what's going wrong) without chaning anything.

+### Installation setup

+The installation setup is great.
+It detects at the beginning if everything is ok (disk space, internet connection, battery) and tells you in simple words what is wrong.
+To chose your time zone you are shown a very simple graphic and by now the default was always correct for me.
+It continues with keyboard detection.
+Although the default was always wrong for me by now, it has an awesome auto-detection tool.
+You simply have to type some letters and it returns your layout.
+Great!

 ## Reasons to stay with Windows
 Although I don't like Windows 7 for many reasons, I can see some reasons to stay with Windows: